 Students must complete the PEMs by certain deadlines.
 A hold will be placed on the student's account if the required PEMs are not completed by their due date.
 Failure to complete these PEMs will also delay ability to join a social fraternity or sorority.
-For more information, see https://policy.usc.edu/studenthandbook at Section 13.
+For more information, see https://sites.usc.edu/pems/